Dan-Gahlinger/mewcastle/README.md

 The New Castle V22pre (v22 prerelease) - Released Oct 26/2022

-The LINUX version of the new castle v22 prerelease, is the same code as the DOS/Windows version, may have many bugs! please report errors.
+The LINUX version of the new castle is the same code as the DOS/Windows version, may have many bugs! please report errors.
 The debugging mode has been left intact in order to facility this...

 **** As this is a "pre-release" - I am *ONLY* interested in showstoppers! ****